dwmoreau/MLI/README.md

 The COD database can be obtained via rsync.
 The command can be found at .../data/download_cod.sh.
 This is a single line rsync command, just change the destination directory.

 Next, run ParseCOD.py.
 This is essentially the same processes as ParseCSD.py, also run it in parallel.
+The directory to the COD cif files is specified absolutely in ParseCSD.py.
+This needs to be updated.
+It might be okay to change to a relative path

 ### Step 3: Duplicate removal and database combination.
 A duplicate is defined as: